How Occupational Therapy Supports Children with Autism: Building Life Skills for Greater Independence

 Encouraging Social Interaction and Play

-Occupational therapy helps children with autism learn how to interact more comfortably in social settings.
+Occupational therapy helps autistic children learn how to interact more comfortably in social settings.
 Therapists use play-based treatment, a proven method that makes learning these skills fun and less stressful for the child.

-Occupational therapists assist children in understanding cues like facial expressions and body language, which are essential for effective communication, through games and group activities.
+Occupational therapists assist children in recognising cues such as facial expressions and body language, which are vital for effective communication, through games and group activities.

 Parents play a crucial role in this process by encouraging their children to engage in playdates and community events.
 These real-world interactions complement the structured environment of therapy sessions.